Q. What is The Amazing Give?

 Q. When will we receive the donated funds?

-Organizations will receive all donations, less any uncovered processing fees, within 3 business days via direct deposit as long as bank routing and account information has been verified.
+Organizations will receive all donations, less any uncovered processing fees, within 5 business days via direct deposit as long as bank routing and account information has been verified.
 GiveGab uses a PCI Level I compliant payment service to ensure that all financial data is secure.
+Donations open on April 13 at 8 a.m. and close on April 23 at 11:59 p.m.

 Q. How does an organization know who has donated and how much?
 Can I download a donations report?